- Difficulty in passing urine

 - Healthy fats, such as olive oil, nuts, and avocados.

 - Avoid or limit the consumption of red meat (such as beef, pork, lamb, and goat) and processed meats (such as bologna and hot dogs), sugar-sweetened beverages (like sodas), fast foods, and packaged foods

 - Cutting down on salt

 - Being watchful of how much you eat to avoid overeating (stop eating when you are full)

-- Soy and isoflavones in foods or as supplements
+- Limit soy and isoflavones in foods or supplements

 Some early studies had suggested that taking vitamin E or selenium supplements might lower prostate cancer risk.
 But a larger study (SELECT) conducted later found that they are of no use in preventing prostate cancer.
 Hence, you need to discuss with your doctor before you start taking any such supplements.

 Daily Health News